Tips on how to get a successful I-485 adjustment of status

 - You always want to make sure that you do not misrepresent any information when submitting these forms.
 This includes omission of information as harmless as where you lived even if it is as short as a few weeks or even days, you do not want to be rejected on a technicality and charged with fraud and sent to deportation proceedings.

-- If you have any criminal history or history or you answer YES to any of the questions asked in Part 3 on I-485, you have to consult with an attorney immediately.
+- If you have any criminal history or history or you answer YES to any of the questions asked in I-485, you have to consult with an attorney immediately.